Julian calendar: Transition history

-The Julian calendar was in general use in Europe and northern Africa until 1582, when Pope Gregory XIII promulgated the Gregorian calendar.
-Reform was required because too many leap days were added with respect to the astronomical seasons under the Julian scheme.
-On average, the astronomical solstices and the equinoxes advance by 10.8 minutes per year against the Julian year.
-As a result, 21 March (which is the base date for the calculating the date of Easter) gradually moved out of alignment with the March equinox.
+In 1582, Pope Gregory XIII promulgated the Gregorian calendar.
+Reform was required as the Julian calendar year, with an average length of 365.25 days, was longer than the natural tropical year.
+On average, the astronomical solstices and the equinoxes advance by 10.8 minutes per year against the Julian calendar year.
+As a result, 21 March (which is the base date for calculating the date of Easter) gradually moved out of alignment with the March equinox.

 While Hipparchus and presumably Sosigenes were aware of the discrepancy, although not of its correct value, it was evidently felt to be of little importance at the time of the Julian reform (46 BC).
 However, it accumulated significantly over time: the Julian calendar gained a day every 128 years.
-By 1582, 21 March was ten days out of alignment with the March equinox, the date where it supposedly had been in 325, the year of the Council of Nicaea.
+By 1582, 21 March was ten days out of alignment with the March equinox, the date where it was reckoned to have been in 325, the year of the Council of Nicaea.